scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

    pah.writer(result, header=obs.header)

-It is anticipated that analysis with pyPAHdb will become an integral part of an astronomer's data reduction and analyzes procedures;
-handling thousands of spectra.
+It is anticipated that pyPAHdb will constitute an effective and useful tool of an astronomer's toolbox, handling thousands of spectra.
 Therefore, performance is of importance.
 To measure performance, a spectral cube containing the PAH emission spectra at some 210 pixel locations is analyzed with pyPAHdb (see also Section "Demonstration").
 To put the measurement in context, it is compared to analyzing the same spectral cube using the off-line IDL tools.
-In this comparison, the analysis with pyPAHdb is 15 times faster at 4 seconds on a 2.8 GHz Intel Core i7 MacBook Pro with 16 GB of memory compared to using the IDL tools.
+In this comparison the analysis with pyPAHdb is 15 times faster at four seconds as compared to using the IDL tools, when tested on a 2.8 GHz Intel Core i7 MacBook Pro with 16 GB of memory.

 The underlying PAH photo-physics
 --------------------------------